 Oncology Consult Service

 The Oncology Consult rotation is required of all first year fellows by the fellowship program and the ACGME.
-Fellows will rotate in four non-consecutive half-month blocks during year one.
+Fellows will rotate in three non-consecutive half-month blocks during year one.
 On this rotation, fellows will become proficient in the work-up, diagnosis, and management of patients with lymphomas and solid tumors.
 Fellows are expected to learn how to function as a cancer-specific consultant to primary physician inpatient services in the care of patients with cancer or suspected cancer.
 They will review all pathology, recommend diagnostic and staging work up, and make treatment recommendations for all new consults.
 The fellow will staff all new consults with an Oncology faculty member.
-The fellow will work as a team with the primary inpatient consult attending physician and two to four Internal Medicine residents to coordinate patient care with the primary medical/surgical team, surgical subspecialties, and radiation oncology.
+The fellow will work as a team with the primary inpatient consult attending physician to coordinate patient care with the primary medical/surgical team, surgical subspecialties, and radiation oncology.
+Fellows work in an interdisciplinary team consisting of Internal Medicine residents, nurse practitioners, nurse coordinators and pharmacists.
 The Oncology rotation is staffed by the Oncology fellow Monday – Friday (8 AM-5 PM).

 During this rotation, the fellows lead a multidisciplinary team (nurses, nurse practitioners, pharmacists).
 Fellows receive didactics provided by our oncology clinical pharmacists regarding administration, side effects, etc of chemotherapeutic agents/regimens.
 They then have the opportunity to complete chemotherapy regimens in EPIC playground including dose adjustments based on such variables as renal function as well as hematologic and non-hematologic toxicities.

-Fellows have the option of participating in several 2-week elective rotations including transfusion medicine, radiation oncology, cardio-oncology, gynecologic oncology, palliative care, research and senior BMT.
+Fellows have the option of participating in several 2-week elective rotations including transfusion medicine, sickle cell elective, radiation oncology, cardio-oncology, gynecologic oncology, palliative care, pediatric oncology, pediatric hematology, research and senior BMT.

 - First and second year fellows take call, while third and fourth year fellows do not take call.
 Most calls are done in the first year.